Chicken-Fried Steak

 Oil for frying (I recommend coconut)

 Season the flour however you like it.
-I really like the taste of Tony’s Creole seasoning, but it’s also a little too spicy, so I use just a little of it, as well as some salt and maybe some pepper.
+I really like the taste of Tony’s Creole seasoning, but it’s also a little too spicy, so I use just a little of it, along with some salt and maybe some pepper.

-Dredge the steak in seasoned flour, dip in milk, and dredge again.
-Fry in medium-hot oil until brown on one side, flip and repeat.
-Drain on paper towel lined plate.
+Dredge the steak in seasoned flour, dip it in milk, and dredge again.
+Fry in medium-hot oil until brown on one side, flip, and repeat.
+Drain on a paper towel-lined plate.

-After you take the meat out, drain off most of the oil leaving just enough to mix some flour or cornstarch into for making gravy.
-You can make gravy the way I do, and just add some flour, brown it a little, and then add some milk until you think you’ve got enough, or you can look up a recipe.
+After you take the meat out, drain off most of the oil, leaving just enough to mix some flour or cornstarch into it to make gravy.
+You can make gravy the way I do; just add some flour, brown it a little, and then add some milk until you think you’ve got enough, or you can look up a recipe.
 Wait, is there such a thing as gravy recipes?
 I’ll have to look into that!

-By the way, apparently the only way to serve chickn-fried anything is with mashed potatoes, gravy, and ketchup.
+By the way, apparently, the only way to serve chicken-fried anything is with mashed potatoes, gravy, and ketchup.
 I agree with all except the ketchup.
-Seems I’m not a true southerner.
+It seems I’m not a true Southerner.

 Enjoy!

-Linked with: A Southerm Fairytale, Skip To My Lou, MIYMM, Tip Me Tuesday, Fat Tuesday, Hearth And Soul, Blessed With Grace, Tuesdays At The Table, WFMW, Crystal And Co., Allergy Free Wednesday, Real Food Wednesday, Frugally sustainable, Full Plate Thursday, GNOWFGLINS, Thrifty Thursday, Frugal Friday, Weekend Potluck, Sorta Crunchy, Favorite Things Friday, Feed Your soul, Sugar Me Up, Show And Tell, Sweet As Sugar Cookies, Food Adventure Friday Cast Party
+Linked with: A Southern Fairytale, Skip To My Lou, MIYMM, Tip Me Tuesday, Fat Tuesday, Hearth And Soul, Blessed Wit Grace, Tuesdays At The Table, WFMW, Crystal And Co., Allergy Free Wednesday, Real Food Wednesday, Frugally sustainable, Full Plate Thursday, GNOWFGLINS, Thrifty Thursday, Frugal Friday, Weekend Potluck, Sorta Crunchy, Feed Your soul, Show And Tell, Sweet As Sugar Cookies, Food Adventure Friday Cast Party